No script

 The Catholic-Orthodox Cathedral is also here (sometimes called the Dome - hence the name Dome Square for this landmark), and many other beautiful buildings.

 Timisoara also boasts the largest pedestrian area in Romania, which starts in Unirii Square, making it an excellent starting point to explore the city on a walking tour.
+You can also enjoy great food here, as you'll find a lot of restaurants with outdoor seating, so you can take in the city vibe.

 3. Admire Bruck House inside and out

-Nearby is Bruck House is a four-level impressive and colorful Art Nouveau building built in 1910.
+Nearby is Bruck House which is a four-level impressive and colorful Art Nouveau building built in 1910.
 The original owner opened a pharmacy on the first floor and it’s still there along with the original furniture and equipment - so this is one of the best places to visit while in Union Square.

-In the centre of Union Square there's a small park where you can sit and enjoy this peaceful place where locals like to hang out.
+In the centre of Union Square, there's a small park where you can sit and enjoy this peaceful place where locals like to hang out.
 Or take a seat at the many cafes and restaurants you'll find here.

 4. Hop on the tram in Liberty Square